Leading a project: a few tips for smoother execution and higher team adoption

 • Timeline/Phases

-• Meetings that are always planned (recurring, milestones…)
+• Meetings that are already planned (recurring, milestones…)

 • Communication channels